 Description: Vsdatant.sys is not essential for Windows and will often cause problems.
 The vsdatant.sys file is located in the C:\Windows\System32 folder.

 The driver can be started or stopped from Services in the Control Panel or by other programs.
 The program has no visible window.
 It is a Verisign signed file.
 The vsdatant.sys file is digitally signed.
 The service has no detailed description.
-Vsdatant.sys is not a Windows system file. vsdatant.sys appears to be a compressed file.
-Therefore the technical security rating is 14% dangerous, however you should also read the user reviews.
+Vsdatant.sys is not a Windows system file.
+Vsdatant.sys is able to record keyboard and mouse inputs.
+Therefore the technical security rating is 12% dangerous, however you should also read the user reviews.

 Recommended: Identify vsdatant.sys related errors

 If vsdatant.sys is located in the C:\Windows\System32\drivers folder, the security rating is 0% dangerous.
-The file size is 454,744 bytes.
-Vsdatant.sys is a Windows system file.
-The program has a visible window.
+The file size is 456,088 bytes (50% of all occurrences) or 454,744 bytes.
 Vsdatant.sys is a Verisign signed file.
 Vsdatant.sys is able to record keyboard and mouse inputs.

 Important: Some malware camouflages itself as vsdatant.sys.
 Therefore, you should check the vsdatant.sys process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.